A bold evolution of the action-RPG formula rooted in experimentation, cooperation, and dragon-hunting ambition.

 - Changing damage types entirely

-This transforms character progression into something closer to a tactical puzzle.
-Your build isn’t defined solely by what skills you own — but by how you arrange them.
+This makes character progression feel more like a tactical puzzle.
+Your build isn’t just about the skills you have — it’s about how you arrange them.

 The implications are enormous: